JudeOnyia/cpp-project-nbody-simulation/README.txt

 To run a demonstration, use the commands:
 	$INSTALL_DIR/bin/demo

+To exit program, press the 'Q' or 'q' key on your keyboard.

 Information to be aware of when using this software and updates to the project specifications since the project proposal can be found below: